Hi! (Mentally inserting girl waving emoji hoping someday our desktop key boards will also have them)

 - I did not feel like I helped anyone by convincing them to spend $$$$ amount of money on purchasing something no one really needs regardless how much money they had.

 I felt like something inside of me died a little every single day, my time spent there each second was only in waiting for my next day off.
 But this is not to say I'm not grateful for the opportunity and the experience.
-Matter of fact my time at Gucci was invaluable for The Rare Creature today as I have learned so much.
+Matter of fact my time at the boutique was invaluable for The Rare Creature today as I have learned so much.
 Everything happens for a reason, most of the time it's hard to see that while it's happening.
 "Things only make sense when you look back on it" and that I quote Steve Jobs.

 Here are a few quick facts about the fashion industry: